keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

 based on the
 [basic annotations](../implementing/integrate/#basic-annotations)
 that are applied to any of the workload resources.
-This allows you to use the KLT observability features for existing resources without manually populating any Keptn related resources.
+This allows you to use the Keptn observability features for existing resources without manually populating any Keptn related resources.

 The release lifecycle management feature